itHotL/PlayerStats/README.md

         ![Translated](src/main/resources/images/translated.png)
       - Only show statistics for **whitelisted** players
       - Exclude statistics from **banned** players
+      - Limit who is allowed to **share statistics** in chat and how often players can share
       - Limit statistics based on when a player **last joined**.
         This option can be particularly useful if you have had a lot of players join your server in the past whose statistics aren't of particular interest to your current player-base.
-        On top of that, limiting the amount of players shown in the top 10 will greatly increase performance speed.
+        On top of that, limiting the amount of players shown in the top 10 can greatly increase performance speed.
       - The **colors** you want the output to be
       - You can go for default Minecraft chat colors, or use **hex colors**!
       - Whether you want the output to have additional **style**, such as italics
     - You can configure the following **permissions**:
       - `playerstats.stat` for using the general command (true for everyone by default)
+      - `playerstats.share` for sharing statistics in chat (true for everyone by default)
       - `playerstats.reload` for reloading the config (only for OP players by default)

 ## Disclaimer